Skip to content

 AppsSubmitted Number of applications submitted to YARN.
 Use Case: Monitor cluster progress Unit: Count

-CoreNodesRunning Number of core nodes in the running state.
+CoreNodesRunning Number of core nodes in a running state.
 This metric's data points are reported only when the corresponding instance group exists.
 Use Case: Monitor cluster health Unit: Count

 LiveDataNodes Percentage of data nodes receiving tasks from Hadoop.
 Use Case: Monitor cluster health Unit: Percentage